bravo1goingdark/blipmq/docs/DEVELOPER_GUIDE.md

 ### Broker

-- The broker core is encapsulated in `blipmq_core::Broker`:
+- The broker core is encapsulated in `corelib::Broker`:
   - Shared as `Arc<Broker>` between:
     - Network handler (`BrokerHandler`).
     - Metrics server.